+The actual mathematical models used in cryo-EM and cryo-ET are more intricate than those presented in \eqref{eq:cryoEM} and \eqref{eq:cryoET}, incorporating additional factors such as the contrast transfer function (CTF) and in-plane translations, as elaborated in Appendix \ref{appx:fullCryoEmModel}.
+Although the framework introduced in this work is capable of addressing the full cryo-EM model, we adopt the simplified models in \eqref{eq:cryoEM} and \eqref{eq:cryoET} to more effectively communicate the primary insights.

-The common approach to estimating a rotation from an observation in the models above involves scanning through a pre-defined set of possible rotations and selecting the one that either maximizes the correlation or minimizes the distance to the given reference (2D projection image or 3D molecular structure, depending on the application).
-From the perspective of Bayesian statistics, this process corresponds to the maximum a posteriori (MAP) estimator, assuming a uniform prior over all the orientations (namely, all orientations are a priori equally likely).
-Therefore, we refer to this estimator as the MAP estimator in the sequel.
-However, Bayesian theory provides a much deeper and richer statistical framework that leads to improvement: replacing the MAP estimator with the \textit{Bayes estimator}.
-The full potential of this estimator---that provides optimal accuracy according to a user-defined loss function and allows for integrating prior knowledge about \textit{rotational distributions}---remained untapped so far.
+\paragraph{The gap.} The common approach to estimating the rotation of an observation in the models above involves scanning through a pre-defined set of possible rotations and selecting the one that either maximizes the correlation or minimizes the distance to the given reference (2D projection image or 3D molecular structure, depending on the application).
+Typically, these metrics involve weighted correlations and distances, where the weights account for the noise characteristics \cite{scheres2012relion}.

-The term \textit{rotational distribution} broadly describes how rotations are distributed probabilistically over all possible orientations in 3D space.
-In cryo-electron microscopy, this concept becomes particularly relevant.
-During sample preparation, proteins are embedded in a thin layer of vitreous ice.
-Ideally, these proteins would adopt completely random orientations, resulting in what mathematicians refer to as a uniform distribution over the rotation group.
-In our model \eqref{eq:cryoEM} or \eqref{eq:cryoET}, this corresponds to the underlying prior distribution of the rotation $g$.
-This randomness is often assumed in modeling, as it simplifies analysis and reflects the desired experimental setup.
-However, in practice, proteins frequently display \textit{preferred specimen orientations} due to interactions with the ice or other factors, leading to a distribution that is not uniform \cite{tan2017addressing,lyumkis2019challenges, li2021effect}.
-This means that some orientations are more likely than others, which has important implications for the methodologies employed in orientation estimation.
+From an estimation theory perspective, this process corresponds to the maximum likelihood estimator (MLE), which does not incorporate prior information about the \textit{rotation distribution}, i.e., the distribution of the 3D rotation $g$ appearing in models \eqref{eq:cryoEM} or \eqref{eq:cryoET}.
+A natural extension is the maximum a posteriori (MAP) estimator, which combines the data likelihood with a prior distribution on rotations.
+Notably, when a uniform prior is assumed, indicating that all orientations are equally likely a priori, the MAP estimator reduces to the MLE estimator~\cite{steven1993fundamentals}.
+A more rigorous treatment can be found in Section \ref{sec:mmseMapAndMLest}.

+However, Bayesian theory provides a much deeper and richer statistical framework that leads to improvement: replacing the MLE or MAP estimator with the \textit{Bayes estimator}.
+The full potential of this estimator, that provides optimal accuracy according to a user-defined loss function and allows for integrating prior knowledge about \textit{rotation distribution}, remained untapped so far.